ECJ strengthens transparency: credit agencies must disclose decision-making processes

 Effects of the ECJ ruling on practice

 Companies are obliged to explain automated decision-making processes in a detailed and comprehensible manner.
-This means that data subjects must be able to understand which input variables were used and how these led to a particular decision.
-A mere reference to an automated evaluation is not sufficient; instead, the way it works must be disclosed in a way that is comprehensible to the data subject. - Complicated invocation of trade secrets
+This means that Affected parties must be able to understand which input variables were used and how they led to a particular decision.
+A mere reference to an automated assessment is not sufficient; instead, the way it works must be disclosed in a way that is comprehensible to the data subject.

 The ECJ has made it clear that companies cannot invoke the protection of trade secrets across the board in order to refuse to disclose information.
 Instead, it must be examined in each individual case whether trade secrets worthy of protection are actually affected.
 If this is the case, it must be weighed up against the rights of the person concerned.
-Courts or supervisory authorities may be called in to decide which information must be disclosed. - Need for new control mechanisms
+Courts or supervisory authorities may be called in to decide which information must be disclosed.

 In future, data protection authorities and courts will play a greater role in balancing transparency obligations and the protection of trade secrets.
 Companies should therefore be prepared to justify their balancing processes in detail.
-This may also lead to an increased documentation obligation in order to be able to prove to the supervisory authorities that the disclosure obligations have been fulfilled in accordance with the GDPR. - Effects on contractual relationships
+This may also lead to an increased documentation obligation in order to be able to prove to the supervisory authorities that the disclosure obligations are in line with the GDPR were fulfilled.

 The decision can have far-reaching consequences for companies' contractual partners.
 Banks, insurance companies and mobile phone providers in particular, which rely on automated credit checks, must ensure that their customers receive a sufficiently clear explanation of the basis for the decision.
-Otherwise, the conclusion or extension of contracts could be challenged in court due to a lack of transparency. - Adaptation of internal processes and compliance measures
+Otherwise, the conclusion or extension of contracts could be refused due to a lack of Transparency be challenged in court.

 Conclusion

 For companies, this means that they need to revise their internal processes and mechanisms for automated decision-making.
 They must provide more comprehensive information and disclose the underlying algorithms and decision-making logic in a comprehensible manner.
-This requires not only technical adjustments, but also closer cooperation with data protection authorities to ensure that the new requirements are met.
+This requires not only technical adjustments, but also closer cooperation with the data protection authorities to ensure that the new requirements are met.

 The decision also makes it clear that the protection of trade secrets cannot be used as a blanket argument for refusing to provide information.
 Rather, companies must carefully weigh up each individual case and, if necessary, find alternative ways to provide relevant information, for example by disclosing it to supervisory authorities or courts.